etri/IcarusGym/README.md

         - A. Sadeghi et al., "Deep reinforcement learning for adaptive caching in hierarchical content delivery networks," *IEEE Trans.
 Cogn.
 Commun.
 Netw.*, vol. 5, no. 4, pp. 1024-1033, Dec.
 2019.
 - PassiveAgentCache
-    - Just observes the actions of a legacy caching algorithms provided by the original Icarus.
+    - Just observes the actions of legacy caching algorithms provided by the original Icarus.
 It is useful when you need to compare the performances of reinforcement learning-based control and legacy control in same scenario.
 - TtlCache
     - Implemented based on the following reference: